Spotlight Tutoring

 Reading Comprehension:

-Designed to assess and increase reading comprehension, we incorporate a variety of approaches to improving reading comprehension for students of all grade levels.
+Designed to assess reading comprehension, we incorporate a variety of approaches to examine reading comprehension for students of all grade levels.

-Activities may include reading passages, short stories, or books of student’s choice.
-Techniques employed may include building visualization skills, ways to expand vocabulary, annotations, understanding plot and character development, and summarizing.
+Activities may include reading passages, short stories, or books of a student’s choice.
+We explore areas such as visualization skills, existing vocabulary, (age-appropriate) annotation skills, understanding plot and character development, and summarizing.

-We target low-level writing skills and determine areas of basic writing weakness.
-By evaluating patterns in spelling and mechanics errors, strategies and instruction will address specific weaknesses.
+Again, using our knowledge of grade-level standards, we examine spelling skills and determine areas of basic weakness.
+By evaluating patterns in spelling and mechanics errors, we can recommend strategies and instruction that will address specific weaknesses.

-Techniques may include phonics instruction, implementation of a word wall, sight word practice, and explicit, systematic instruction and practice of the mechanics and rules of grammar.
+Recommendations may include phonics instruction, using a word wall, sight word practice, explicit, systematic instruction and practice of the mechanics and rules of grammar, and, especially in the case of dysgraphia, even keyboarding instruction or speech-to-text software.

-Designed for students from K to pre-algebra, this series will be custom-tailored for the individual student’s needs, to improve understanding of math operations and concepts with addition, subtraction, multiplication, division, fractions, decimals, and order of operations.
+Designed for students from K to algebra, this series is custom-tailored for the individual student’s needs, to determine a student’s understanding of grade-appropriate underlying math rules and concepts, such as operations, i.e., addition, subtraction, multiplication, division, as well as fractions, decimals, and order of operations.
+Investigation in this area can help parents and students pinpoint areas of challenge for additional work.